sogno-platform/proloaf/CONFIGURATION.md

 $ python source\fc_train.py -s gefcom2017/nh_data
 ```

-The flag ``-s`` allows to specify the station name (=target directory) through the following string,
+The flag ``-s`` allows us to specify the station name (=target directory) through the string that follows,
 i.e. *gefcom2017/nh_data*.
-The train-script will expect and parse the config.json given in the target directory.
+The 'train' script will expect and parse the config.json given in the target directory.
 <!---
 ```sh
 from utils.config_util import read_config, parse_with_loss